 With the goal identified, choose your tool, or tools, wisely.
 Microsoft Word and its ilk are very well suited to producing documents but terrible for producing information.
 These days, wikis are an excellent1 tool for creating information.

-Because it is an example I am very familiar with, consider a “manual” for a complex piece of software.
+Because it is an example I am very familiar with, consider a manual for a complex piece of software.
 Traditionally these were produced as documents — you would actually receive a printed book along with the media containing the software.
 As computers became more capable, the next step was to receive a “soft copy” of the manual — typically in the form of a PDF file that you could print if you wanted or read on the computer.
-PDFs were a marked improvement on the printed manuals, especially if they had a linked table of contents, but still suffered from the need to “page turn” a lot and were as clumsy to keep up to date.
+PDFs were a marked improvement on the printed manuals, especially if they had a linked table of contents, but still suffered from the need to turn the page a lot, and were clumsy to keep up to date.

 The web had the best tools from the moment it arrived.
 Hypertext was invented specifically to make information available in an easy to use form.
 The issue that took a while to solve was authoring.
-I’ve written informational material in raw HTML and it’s not for the faint hearted.
+I’ve written informational material in raw HTML — it’s not for the faint hearted.
 I have also written material in various markup languages over the years, which was a little easier but still had a learning curve.
-Wikis solve this by behaving, in many respects, like the aforementioned Microsoft Word with which many people are familiar, and which require no arcane syntax.
+Modern wikis solve this by behaving, in many respects, like the aforementioned Microsoft Word, with which many people are familiar, and which require no arcane syntax.

 The hierarchy exists partly to help the author make sense of the domain, and partly to give the user a sense of its breadth, and a “way in”.
-But, once the user is “in” they should be able to move freely among related topics and even outside of the domain if it makes sense, such as to vendor information.
+But, once the user is in, they should be able to move freely among related topics, and even outside the domain if it makes sense — such as to vendor information.
 If at any time the user feels they have gone in the wrong direction, the ‘back’ button can reverse their path, or, if totally lost, they can return to the hierarchy.